jerryrogersjr/EventTrackerProject/README.md

 - [x] A new event object implements full CRUD.
 - [x] All interactions with the database are done so RESTfully.
 - [x] App uses Javascript to access data and manipulate the DOM.
-- [ ] App presents the aggregated data in some additional format.
+- [x] App presents the aggregated data in some additional format.
+  * currently, data aggregation is only displayed in the console
+  * SUM & AVG of Expenses

 ### Phase 1